 Reporter J.J.
-Dalton wants to write a story about a grueling 3000 km auto rally through Africa.
+Dalton wants to write a story about a gruelling three thousand kilometer auto rally through Africa.
 When her deal to ride with a driver falls through, she hires ex-stuntman Eddie Miles, who is racing against his former employer, the ruthless Count Borgia, who becomes their hardest and meanest competitor in the rally.
 Borgia and his sidekick Feodor do all they can to thwart the other drivers, but luck and love are on J.J. and Eddie's side.
-Written by

 The race that drove Africa wild!